nasa/cumulus/cumulus/docs/ingest_workflows_architecture.md

 ### Collection Configuration File

-The workflows, schedule, tasks, and configuration for ingesting data is configured via a JSON configuration file.
-The configuration file allows an operator to compose the different runtime components and set them up in AWS.
+The workflows, schedule, tasks, and configuration for ingesting data are configured via a JSON configuration file.
+The configuration file allows an operator to compose the different runtime components and set them in AWS.

 * **Leverages Existing Work**
   * The design leverages the existing work of Amazon by defining workflows using the [AWS Step Function State Language](http://docs.aws.amazon.com/step-functions/latest/dg/amazon-states-language.html#amazon-states-language).
 This is the language that was created for describing the state machines used in AWS Step Functions.